LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 And does the announcement conform with the Prime Minister's vision for Australia's food superpower status?

-REPORT ON MARINE AREAS & FISHERIES EXPOSES HYPOCRISY OF CAMPAIGNS FOR MORE MARINE PROTECTED AREAS
+REPORT EXPOSES HYPOCRISY OF CAMPAIGN FOR MORE MARINE PROTECTED AREAS

 May 23rd 2012